 - Summer Citrus Soap Recipe with a Natural Essential Oil Blend

 - Natural Calendula Soap Recipe with Essential Oil

 - Egg, Milk & Sea Salt Shampoo Bar Recipe with Ginger Essential Oil

 - Natural Shaving Soap Recipe with Lavender & Patchouli Essential Oils

 - Natural Aloe Vera Soap Recipe with Neem Oil & Essential Oil

 - Plantain Soap Recipe with Date Sugar & Frankincense Essential Oil

 Or find more homemade soap recipes by way of my DIY Bath & Body Pinterest board and my Simply Soapmaking Pinterest board.
 Alternately, you can explore all my cold process soap recipes here.
 Or, if you prefer melt and pour soapmaking, you can find my melt and pour soap recipes here.

 For even more homemade soap recipes, natural skin care recipes, bath and beauty DIY’s, you can follow Soap Deli News across all of your favorite social media platforms.
-I’m on G+, Tumblr, Facebook, Twitter, Blog Lovin’, and Instagram.
+I’m on Facebook, Twitter, Blog Lovin’, and Instagram.
 Or you can simply subscribe to Soap Deli News via email for future updates, DIY projects and recipes.